-Transhipped ship’s stores
+Transhipped ship and aircraft stores

 Ship’s spares